dwightsablan16/COVID-Arrest-Rates-and-Police-Violence-in-Broward-County-Florida/README.md

 ## Data

-The data we use in this project are part of a two-part analysis.
-The data can be downloaded using the following links.
+The data used in this analysis can be downloaded with the following links.
+You must download them locally if you are to reproduce the findings.

 **Analysis Part 1**